Data relativistic uncertainty framework for low-illumination anime scenery image enhancement: Methodology

 \subsection{Unpaired Anime Data Construction Method}

 To rescue the dilemma of data shortage, we devise a data construction method as illustrated in Fig.~\ref{Fig1}, consisting of three stages: data aggregation, coarse data separation and refine classification of uncertain set.

 In the first stage, for real anime scenery data, we gather 5952 and 6196 images respectively from Scenimefy~\cite{jiang2023scenimefy} and AnimeGAN~\cite{chen2020animegan}, denoted as $D_{anime}^{scenimefy}$ and $D_{anime}^{animeGAN}$. $D_{anime}^{scenimefy}$ is extracted from 9 Shinkai-style movies while $D_{anime}^{animeGAN}$ is extracted from 4 movies including Miyazaki, Shinkai and Hosoda styles.

-Besides, in order to expand the data scale and diversity, we use a natural scenery set $D_{natural}^{cycleGAN}$ with 6656 images from CycleGAN~\cite{zhu2017unpaired} to generate their corresponding pseudo anime scenery set $D_{pseudo anime}^{cycleGAN}$ by employing the pre-trained natural-to-anime translation model $G_{Shinkai}^{scenimefy}$ of Scenimefy.
-Finally, the real anime data of $D_{anime}^{scenimefy}$ and $D_{anime}^{animeGAN}$ are aggregated along with the pseudo anime data of $D_{pseudo anime}^{cycleGAN}$ as a single set $D_{anime}^{real+pseudo}$ with totally 18804 images.
+To further expand the data scale and diversity, we use a natural scenery set $D_{natural}^{cycleGAN}$ with 6656 images from CycleGAN~\cite{zhu2017unpaired} to generate their corresponding pseudo anime scenery set $D_{pseudo anime}^{cycleGAN}$ by employing the pre-trained natural-to-anime translation model $G_{Shinkai}^{scenimefy}$ of Scenimefy.